CMSC-Team-C/Project/README.md

-# Meyer's Briggs Personality Test
+# Myer's Briggs Personality Test

 # Description
 The app asks a user a series of questions based off the Myers's Briggs Personality test, tabulates